Ziad Jarrah: 9/11 attacks and death

-After September 11, Jarrah's girlfriend, Şengün, filed a missing person report in Bochum.
+After 11 September, Jarrah's girlfriend, Şengün, filed a missing person report in Bochum.
 Jarrah became a suspect as FBI agents found a "Ziad Jarrahi" in the flight manifest (the additional i at the end a possible misspelling).
+His remains were identified and turned over to the FBI as evidence after DNA samples submitted by his girlfriend were matched to remains recovered in Shanksville.